cwbaker/forge/docs/reference/graph-functions.md

 Get the target representing the current working directory.

-Depending on the target representing the current working directory or, generally any directory, is useful to force a rebuild when the contents of that directory change.
+Depending on the target representing the current working directory is useful to force a rebuild when the contents of that directory change.
+This is true of depending on directories in general.

-Any target whose dependencies are generated entirely or part through directory scanning via `ls()` or `find()` should also depend on the scanned directories.
-The depending target will be outdated when files or directories are added to or removed from the scanned directories.
+Any target whose dependencies are generated entirely or in part by directory scanning with `ls()` or `find()` should depend on the scanned directories.
+The depending target will become outdated when files or directories are added to or removed from the scanned directories.

 **Returns:**

-The target that represents the current working directory.
+The target representing the current working directory.